OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 )
 ```

-Without this filter, our major custom-made table responsible for fetching necessary bits from each table would also be heavily
+Without this filter, our major custom-made table responsible for fetching the necessary bits from each table would also be heavily
 damaged.

 Here below, that's where we bring our table-shaped filter into action: